PinkInk/upylib/rfb/rfb/README.md

 Bits per pixel, either 8, 16 or 32.

-Constrained by implementation to;
+Constrained by implementation to 32 bits.
-- 32 for true-colour
-- 8 for indexed (colourmap) colour

 **RfbSession.depth**

 Number of bits in Bits Per Pixel that actually contain colour information.

-Constrained by implementation to;
-- 24 for true-colour (3 x 8-bit colour channels for Blue, Green & Red)
+Constrained by implementation 24 (as 3 x 8-bit colour channels for Blue, Green & Red)
-- 8 for indexed (colourmap) colour (i.e. max of 255 colour indexes)

 **RfbSession.shift**

 3-tuple of bit shift values to rotate each colour channel out of a pixel value.

-Constrained by implementation to;
+Constrained by implementation to (0, 8, 16).

-- (0, 8, 16) for true-colour
-- (0, 0, 0) for indexed (colourmap) colour

 _Note: irrespective of protocol endianness for true-colour these values are inverted by client (hence BGR instead of RGB)_